 Shining a Light on Untold Women’s HistoryBy Wind & Sky Productions 4 March 2020

-Few Melbournians realise that the Mission to Seafarers, that odd-looking building with the dome and the bell tower currently getting a facelift at the Docklands end of Flinders Street, has a story reaching back to World War One and early 20th century Melbourne harbourside life.
+Few Melbournians realise that the Mission to Seafarers, that odd-looking building with the dome and the bell tower at the Docklands end of Flinders Street, has a story reaching back to World War One and early 20th century Melbourne harbourside life.

 A new documentary ‘Harbour Lights’ tells the story of a remarkable and forgotten group of women connected to the origins of that building.